codess-aus/10-Easy-Steps/README.md

 # 10-Easy-Steps
 A Repository Created for #Hacktober to Help Beginners Get Started with Code

+DO NOT ATTEMPT TO CONTRIBUTE TO THIS REPOSITORY UNTIL OCT 1ST 2020

 > Curated list of the 10 things Beginners need to know to get started in code